Catriel Cabellos

 Jeffrey Catriel Cabellos Vázquez (born 18 August 2004) is a professional footballer who plays as a midfielder for Sporting Cristal.
 Born in Argentina, he is a youth international for Peru.

 Early life

 Cabellos started playing football at the age of four.

 Style of play

 Cabellos operates as a midfielder and is known for his versatility.

 Career

 On 9 May 2023, Cabellos debuted for Argentine side Racing during a 2–4 loss to Talleres.

 International career

-Cabellos was born in Argentina to a Bolivian father, and Argentine mother of Brazilian and Paraguayan descent.
+Cabellos was born in Argentina to a Peruvian father, and Argentine mother of Brazilian and Paraguayan descent.
 He is a former youth international for Argentina.
 In 2022, he debuted with the Peru U20s.